Skip to content

 • Traditional orchards (existing)

-• Woody habitat expansion areas (Warning: this layer includes scattered small areas which are not continuous with woodlands.
+• Woody habitat expansion areas (Warning: this layer includes scattered small areas that are not continuous with woodlands.
 These will be removed after the public consultation when the map is reviewed)

 3. Inspiration